The Blinded: Stigmata (2000–2002)

-Blinded Colony was formed in January 2000 by guitarists Johan Blomstrom and Tobias Olsson and singer Niklas Svensson.
+Guitarists Johan Blomstrom and Tobias Olsson and singer Niklas Svensson formed Blinded Colony in January 2000.
 At that point, the band was known as Stigmata.
-In June 2000, the band began recording their first demo, Painreceiver, and two new members were recruited: Christoffer Nilsson to play drums and Annika Haptén, a singer.
+In June 2000, the band began recording their first demo, Painreceiver, and two new members were recruited: drummer Christoffer Nilsson and singer Annika Haptén.
 Later that summer, Staffan Franzén was officially announced as the bass player.
-After finishing the recording of Painreceiver, the band performed shows around Sweden, but began to lose faith in the endeavor.
-Due to lack of interest, they went on hiatus.
+After finishing the recording of Painreceiver, the band performed shows around Sweden, but began to lose interest and went on hiatus.

-Six months later, drummer Christoffer Nilsson decided to leave the band and Staffan Franzén switched from bass to drums.
-Shortly after Nilsson's departure, Blomstrom and Olssonsfound a new bass player, Roy Erlandsson.
-After reforming, Annika Haptén quit the band due to musical differences.
+Six months later, Nilsson left the band and Staffan Franzén switched from bass to drums.
+Shortly after Nilsson's departure, Blomstrom and Olssons found bass player Roy Erlandsson.
+After reforming, Haptén quit the band due to musical differences.
 In 2002, the band's second demo, Tribute to Chaos, was released.
 Tribute to Chaos caught the attention of Italy-based Scarlet Records.
 Coinciding with their new record deal, the band officially changed their name to Blinded Colony.

 Divine and Scarlet Records

-Blinded Colony's debut studio album, Divine, was self-produced and released in 2003 through Scarlet Records throughout Europe and was distributed in Japan through Soundholic Records.
-Blinded Colony and Scarlet Records parted ways a year later.
-After parting ways with Scarlet Records, Blinded Colony announced the departure of the band's original vocalist, Niklas Svensson, and the addition of new vocalist Johan Schuster.
+Blinded Colony's debut studio album, Divine, was self-produced and released in 2003 through Scarlet Records throughout Europe and distributed in Japan through Soundholic Records.
+Blinded Colony and Scarlet Records parted ways a year later, after which Blinded Colony announced the departure of original vocalist Niklas Svensson and the addition of new vocalist Johan Schuster.